Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 No Van Morrison Just Yet

-“I want Van Morrison’s ‘Into the Mystic’ played at my funeral,” he tells me, maybe a thought lingering from his Covid trauma.
+“I want Van Morrison’s ‘Into the Mystic’ played at my funeral,” he tells me now, maybe a thought lingering from his Covid trauma.

 While his body says to pace himself, his mind—his soul—is still in the game.